rproepp/spykeviewer/doc/source/installation.rst

 Dependencies
 ############
-First you need at least Python 2.7.
+First you need Python 2.7.
 In addition, the following packages and their respective dependencies need to be installed:

 * spykeutils_